schoolofcities/design-components/README.md

 # Design components

-Guidelines and building blocks for creating print and web-based maps, charts, infographics, data stories / story maps, and dashboards at the School of Cities.
+Guidelines and building blocks for creating print and web-based maps, charts, info-graphics, data stories / story maps, and dashboards at the School of Cities.

 If building a new web-based product, this repo can be duplicated to get started.